mycel-project/.github/profile/README.md

 ## Current Status

-Mycel Project is currently in a very early prototype stage, with many core features not yet implemented.
+Mycel Project is currently in a early prototype stage.
 It is open-source to encourage experimentation and the exchange of ideas.

 **Please be aware that this is an experimental state: data may be unstable, and loss or unexpected behavior can occur.
-Major and breaking changes may also be introduced at any time.
-For now, this project should be seen more as an experimental playground for testing and improvement than as a stable, production-ready solution.**
+Major and breaking changes may also be introduced at any time.**

 ## Sustainable Model